We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 What Happens If I Reset Network Settings on iPhone?

-Resetting networking settings effectively solves many network connection issues such as Wi-Fi disconnecting frequently, iPhone network not working, Bluetooth not working, etc.
+Resetting networking settings effectively solves many network connection issues, such as Wi-Fi disconnecting frequently, Bluetooth not working, etc. Though it might be a workable solution, only a few users are familiar with the specifics of resetting network settings.

-Luckily, we’ll tackle all these questions and more in this article to ensure you’re better informed before resetting your iPhone’s network settings.
+For instance, what happens if I reset network settings?
+What does it do?
+These are just some of the questions that not many users can answer.
+Luckily, we’ll answer all these questions in this article to ensure you’re better informed before resetting your iPhone’s network settings.
 Let’s get started.

 When Should You Reset Network Settings?